AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 ### Example response details

-The response above shows the following top ten ranked pages for this month according to the `pageViews`, `pageViews`, and `visitors` metrics:
+The response above shows the following top ten ranked pages for this month according to the `pageViews`, `visits`, and `visitors` metrics:

 1. home
 1. category 5